asharn/4-months-software-engineer-for-shell/README.md

 	How likely am I to achieve my Sprint Goal?
 I am feeling energetic and guts feeling speaks soon I will be able to complete first project from Ex-Curr..

+## Day 6
+	What did I work on today? :success-kid:  Today, I have gone through most of the lessons of SQL Alchemy Basics.
+	What will I work on tomorrow? :checklist: I will try to complete the remaining topics: SQL Alchemy Basics.
+	How likely am I to achieve my Sprint Goal?
+I am feeling excited and due to weekend I will be able to complete first project from Ex-Curr..